timtylin/ScholarlyMarkdown-website/Scholarly-Markdown-FAQ.md

 ---

 Why isn't my math showing correctly in HTML?
-:   By default uses MathJax for rendering, check the MathJax support page for list of supported latex commands.
+:   By default ScholarlyMarkdown uses MathJax for rendering, check the MathJax support page for list of supported latex commands.
+In the future there will also be support for KaTeX once it is mature enough to handle multiline equations, numbered labels, and macros.

 Why isn't my math showing correctly in LaTeX?
-:   Most common cause is a badly imported package, check whether the LaTeX output is malformed first.
+:   Most common cause is a badly imported or unexpected package.
+Check whether the rendered LaTeX code is malformed first.

 Complaints about undefined sequence
-:   Make sure all LaTeX commands are defined in a `math_def` class math block
+:   Make sure all LaTeX commands are defined in a `math_def` class math block.
+Also, MathJax and LaTeX have different rules when dealing with pre-defined/conflicting macro names; just because your math displays correctly with MathJax doesn't always mean LaTeX likes it, and vice versa.

-Complain about undefined paclages (algorithms, etc)
+Complain about undefined packages (algorithms, etc)
 :   Need to also use `texlive-science` in addition to `texlive-latex-basic` and `texlive-latex-recommended` for Debian

-Complain about "can;t find size of bounding box"
+Complain about "can't find size of bounding box"
-:   Exclusively use `pdflatex, don't use anything else
+:   Try to avoid rendering to dvi, which tends to produce more problems when interacting with various image formats.

 Layout is weird in Algorithms
-:   Do not use tabs!
-Tabs get turned into spaces!
+:   The most likely issue is tabs.
+Tabs always gets converted to 4 spaces, which may be different from how your text editor is configured.

 ## General tips